Can I switch energy supplier without a smart meter in the UK?

 How switching energy supplier works without a smart meter

 A smart meter mainly automates readings.
-Without one, the process is still the same: you choose a tariff, the new supplier manages the transfer, and you provide a meter reading around the switch date.
+Without one, the process is identical: you choose a tariff, the new supplier manages the transfer, and you provide a meter reading around the switch date.

 - Compare tariffs based on your usage, payment method and preferences.

-- Apply to switch – your new supplier contacts your current supplier and sets a switch date.
+- Apply to switch – your new supplier contacts your current supplier and sets a switch date (you usually get a 14-day cooling-off period).

 - Take an opening meter reading when prompted (or on the switch date).
-This helps create accurate final and first bills.
+This creates accurate final and first bills.

 Meter readings, estimated bills and your switch

-Without a smart meter sending automatic data, the main thing to get right is meter readings.
-Readings affect your final bill from your old supplier and your first bill from your new supplier.
+Without a smart meter sending automatic data, the one thing to get right is meter readings.
+Readings affect your final bill from your old supplier and your first bill from your new supplier — and they decide which side of the 1 July cap rise your usage falls on.

 When to take your readings